Blush (Asian band): 2010–2017

 In 2011 they opened and performed alongside many artists including B.o.B, Far*East Movement, Black Eyed Peas, Justin Bieber, Jessie J, and Diana Ross.

 Blush has released seven singles, the two most popular (according to YouTube views) being "Miss Out" (441,000 views) and "Undivided" (425,000 views) as of May 2013.

 On May 24, 2013, at the Singapore Social awards, produced by Starcount, Blush performed alongside Carly Rae Jepsen, Cee Lo Green, and Psy.
 The concert was held at Gardens by the Bay in Singapore for four hours and was attended by 8,000 people.
 It was broadcast live on YouTube, peaking at around 12,000 people watching.
 They performed their singles "Warrior" and "All Stars" among others with mixed reception.

 In 2015, Jihae left the group and was replaced by Nikita Vecino from the Philippines.
-The group went on to provide the theme song for Netflix animated series Glitter Force, which was Saban's English dub version of the anime Smile Pretty Cure.
+The group went on to provide the theme song for Netflix animated series Glitter Force, which was Saban's English dub version of the anime Smile PreCure!.
 The song titled "HERE WE GO… (GO!
 GO!)" premiered along with the series on December 15.
 The group quietly disbanded sometime in 2017 after a long period of inactivity following their last performance in Hong Kong.